How to choose a website platform for a start up recruitment agency

 - Do you need your website to integrate with your recruitment CRM?

-- Will you need any other integrated technology such as multi job board posters or Apply with LinkedIn?
+- Will you need any other integrated technology such as a recruitment cms, multi job board posters or Apply with LinkedIn?

 - How can candidates sign up for job alerts?